florentfettu/florentfettu.github.io/_posts/2020-05-26-my-self-created-artificial-intelligence-path.md

 * ❎ <a href="https://course.fast.ai" target="_blank"> Practical Deep Learning for Coders </a> (Source: Fast.ai)
 * ❎ <a href="https://course.fast.ai/part2" target="_blank"> Part 2: Deep Learning from the Foundations </a> (Source: Fast.ai)

+## Books

+Sometimes a more traditional route is needed rather than always being in front of a screen.
+These books are incredible resources when one start out.

+* <a href="http://themlbook.com" target="_blank"> The Hundred-Page Machine Learning Book </a> by Andriy Burkov
+* <a href="https://www.deeplearningbook.org" target="_blank"> Deep Learning </a> by Ian Goodfellow, Yoshua Bengio and Aaron Courville
+* <a href="http://shop.oreilly.com/product/0636920032519.do" target="_blank"> Fluent Python </a> by Luciano Ramalho
+* <a href="https://www.oreilly.com/library/view/deep-learning-for/9781492045519/" target="_blank"> Deep Learning for Coders with fastai and PyTorch </a> by Jeremy Howard, Sylvain Gugger